sheetanshu21/Sodoku-Solver/README.md

 # Sodoku-Solver
- to the solver
+* to the solver.
-Enter the stating state of the sudoku and click submit to get the solution
+*Enter the stating state of the sudoku and click submit to get the solution